-Robert Fishman - Executive Vice President, Chief Financial Officer and Chief Accounting Officer until August 29, 2018, and Senior Advisor until his retirement pursuant to a retirement agreement with the Company effective March 12, 2019.
+Robert Fishman - Executive Vice President, Chief Financial Officer and Chief Accounting Officer until August 29, 2018, currently Senior Advisor

 Leadership Transformation

 The year 2018 was transformative for NCR's leadership team and organizational structure.
 Each of our 2018 named executives was either newly appointed to their role or transitioned out of their role during the year.
 In 2018, several one-time, new-hire and transition-related compensation decisions were made in connection with this transformation.
 Accordingly, certain compensation decisions for 2018 reflected these unique circumstances rather than ordinary course.